Post-Traumatic Stress Disorder and Medical Cannabis

 - You may have problems sleeping, concentrating, and also start having physical problems like diarrhea, constipation, muscle tension, rapid breathing or rapid heart rate

 - You become more easily angry or irritable and you can initiate unhealthy habits such as drug or alcohol abuse

 Medical Marijuana showed positive results when treating patients with PTSD.
 The most common treatment for PTSD is psychotherapy and medication, often combined.
-As an alternative to the medication, may patients are looking for treating their symptoms with Cannabis.
+As an alternative to the medication, many patients are looking for treating their symptoms with Cannabis.

 The respected Israeli neuroscientist Raphael Mechoulam in recent studies discovered in his experience with mice that cannabis affected the animal’s memory.
 More specifically, memory extinction, the normal and healthy process of removing associations from stimuli.
 The mice have been administered with an electric shock.
 After the noise appears alone for some days, the mice with cannabis system forgot about the shock noise.
 Others without the cannabinoid system continued to cringe indefinitely at the noises.
 By that, Dr. Mechoulam concluded that cannabis could help patients with PTSD, who would gradually stop responding to the association between the stimuli and traumatic situation that happened.

 Veterans are a large percentage of people who suffer from PTSD in the U.S., around 20% of veterans that returned home from the middle east were diagnosed with PTSD.
 Unfortunately, the Veterans Affairs are unable to recommend the treatment of these veterans with Medical Cannabis since it is an illegal drug under the federal law.
 If veterans are interested in having a treatment with cannabis, they are allowed to contact a physician to get a recommendation.